-Big City Mountaineers is committed to supporting our Summit for Someone participants every step of the way, helping to ensure you reach your fundraising goal and have fun while doing it!
+Big City Mountaineers is committed to supporting our adventure fundraising campaign participants every step of the way, helping to ensure you reach your fundraising goal and have fun while doing it!
 We’ll get you set up with a donation campaign page and encourage you to take full advantage of the various fundraising tools that we have gathered for your use, including direct support from BCM staff.

 We’ve compiled years of adventure fundraising tips, ideas, initiatives, and templates so that you can draw on others’ past experiences as you strive to reach your fundraising goal.
-Click here to access the Guide.
+Click here to access our 2023 Adventure Fundraising Toolkit.

 Helping your donors to connect with your adventure fundraising campaign and the overall mission of Big City Mountaineers is crucial.
 Click here to find photos, videos, flyers, stories, and testimonials to help you share a compelling story.

 Social media platforms like Facebook, Instagram, and Twitter can be incredibly powerful agents for connecting with your personal network of friends and family… the people most likely to support your adventure fundraising campaign.
 We are overhauling our collection of posts, but you can start with this small selection of content for now.

 Feeling stuck on how to put your adventure campaign and how it relates to supporting youth programming with Big City Mountaineers into words?
 We’ve got you covered.
 You’ll also find important forms to help your donors get involved by clicking here.

 Have questions about your existing Adventure for Someone campaign, our incentives (including incentive trips) or want to design your own custom AFS experience?
 Please don’t hesitate to reach out to us any time.
 You can reach us via phone at 303-271-9200 (option 4) or email us at email@example.com.